JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 In the examples so far, we could see that the FM spectrum definitely has some pattern to it.
 Can we accurately predict what the partials’ amplitudes will be given the parameters?

 It turns out that we can.
-As the literature reports [Chowning1973, DePoli, Pluta2019], we can write out the PM equation (Equation 10) as
+As the literature reports [Chowning1973, DePoli1983, Pluta2019], we can write out the PM equation (Equation 10) as

 $$
 \begin{equation}